How to Use a Roaster Oven Like a Slow Cooker

-Finally, this article has shown you that roaster ovens can be used as slow cookers, with a few minor adjustments such as roasting at higher temperatures and adjusting the amount of liquid.
+Finally, this article has shown you that roaster ovens can be used as slow cookers, with minor adjustments such as roasting at higher temperatures and adjusting the amount of liquid.

-Not only can you use it as a slow cooker and of course its intended purpose, but check out how you can utilize this awesome appliance when entertaining, Christmas, Easter, and birthdays whenever.
-How to Use a Roaster Oven to Keep Food Warm
+Not only can you use it as a slow cooker and of course its intended purpose, but check out how you can utilize this awesome appliance when entertaining, at Christmas, Easter, and birthdays whenever.

 One-Pot Cooking Rocks